Fernthedev/beatsaber-quest-porting-guide/README.md

 ## SafePtr

 Il2Cpp is very fast, though don't fool yourself.
-One of it's major reasons it's fast on the Quest devices is due to the way it's GC works and how agressive it is.
+One of the major reasons its fast on the Quest devices is due to the way the GC works and how agressive it is.
 This is good for game developers since it allows them to not worry about memory management while using il2cpp, but it does bring an issue to the table for modders: how do _we_ as modders ensure the GC does not delete the memory we are using?
 We come to the problem by having stored pointers that lose their references and get GC'ed.
 Another cause for this problem is when we instantiate an object but it gets GC'ed before it even finishes instantiating such as it is with `UnityEngine::ScriptableObject::CreateInstance<>();` for example.

 We **have** to tell the GC there is a reference to it existing so it doesn't get freed.
 One way to do this is to declare the pointer, register and store it in `custom_types`.
 This might be tedious and annoying, especially when you only need to pass around the variable through functions or less places.

 SafePtr is smart pointer similar to `shared_ptr` and `unique_ptr` which can alleviate this problem.
 It does this by forcing a reference in il2cpp so the GC never frees it.
-Once SafePtr goes out of scope and it's destructor is called, this reference is freed and therefore gone, allowing the GC to free the pointer if there are no other references anymore.
+Once SafePtr goes out of scope and its destructor is called, this reference is freed and therefore gone, allowing the GC to free the pointer if there are no other references anymore.

 There are some caveats however that you should be aware of: